She loved me once, but can love endure?

 As I lie here now, the panic has almost subsided.
 For a long time, it seemed, my mind screamed silently at the deaf and the invisible, though I knew all along that there was no savior.
 My mind floats incorporeal, aware of everything, but unable to interact with the world around.
 I remember the long blast of the engines, hearing the enormous rattle howling through the hull.
 And then the absolute, deafening silence of the long void ahead.
 Now, the horror comes and goes in unexpected waves.

-It dawned on me, just as my sanity seemed to tease itself away.
-What if she too were trapped in this awful cage?
+Then I realized, just as my sanity seemed to tease itself away.
+What if she, too, was trapped in this awful cage?
 What if behind those blank eyes her mind shares in my torment?
 What if the singular, everlasting vision of my face taunts her with the same horrific monotony as hers tortures me?
 How terrible that the thought of our shared suffering is the only sense of connection that I can feel.

 It is a ten-year trip to the Outer Rim.
 Can we survive in this disembodied state for that long?
 Is there some limit to what the human mind can withstand?
 God help us…God please have mercy…what a horrible creature you must be to abandon us so…